Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Herbal Supplements

-Picking lavender in summer and displaying them in a vase on the kitchen table is one of my favourites.
+One of my favourite things is picking lavender in summer and displaying it in a vase on the kitchen table.
 They are so pretty!

-I won’t recommend ingesting herbal supplements in this post (that’s not my speciality), but you could consult a registered and accredited herbalist who can help you further.
+I won’t recommend ingesting herbal supplements in this post (that’s not my specialty), but you could consult a registered and accredited herbalist who can help you further.

 Massage